Karabo-M-Radebe/KARRAD369_BCL2401_GroupC_KaraboRadebe_DJS01/README.md

 - Throwing errors when there are calculations included: I need to improve on how I throw, catch and handle errors more effectively and know which functions to use in order to achieve this result.

 ## Overall learning experience
+This project was a great way to practice debugging and refactoring code.
+I was able to learn a lot about the different ways to handle errors and how to use try catch blocks to handle errors more effectively.
+I genuinely learnt a lot during this project and had a very positive learning experience.